 The building in question once played home to one of the greatest shows ever to be set in Ireland; Father Ted.

-If you’re in search of the house that holds a special place in the hearts of millions the world over, here’s a handy little guide to ensure you don’t get lost on the way.
+If you’re in search of the house that holds a special place in the hearts of millions the world over, here’s a handy little guide to ensure that you don’t get lost on the way.

 The Parochial House from the series is officially known as Glanquin Farmhouse and can be found in Lackareagh, County Clare.

-Depending where you’re leaving from, finding Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.
+Depending where you leaving from, finding Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.

 The best thing to do is to pop “Father Ted Parochial House” into Google Maps and let it do the work for you.

-The house itself is on private property which means you shouldn’t attempt to vault the wall and go knocking on the door.
+If you’re reading this, note that the house itself is on private property which means you shouldn’t attempt to vault the wall and go knocking on the door.

 If you fancy a gander around inside you can book afternoon tea at Fr.
 Teds which includes scones, brown bread, desserts and homemade jams, all washed down with some organic tea and/or coffee.

 As you relax and chomp away, you’ll be taken through the story of the Fr.
 Ted experience, the history of the house and given recommendations on other great things to do in County Clare.